code-for-canada/omafra-updates/README.md

 ---
 ```

-Don't worry!
-This won't appear in the post, it's only used for the blog to pull some information about the post to be displayed.
+Don't worry  This won't appear in the post, it's only used for the blog to pull some information about the post to be displayed.

 ### Step 3) Add your content